helsing-ai/buffrs/docs/src/commands/buffrs-lint.md

 rules defined in the ([Buffrs Protocol Buffer Rules](../reference/protocol-buffer-rules.md)).
 They contain a set of rules ranging from style to package layout (like filenaming, package declaration etc.).
-This enables a comman flavor to Buffrs packages which affect users.
+This enables a common flavor to Buffrs packages which affect users.

 One good example why this is required is the enforcement of euqality between the package declaration in the protocol buffers files (`*.proto`) and the